1957 Through the Eyes of a 13-Year-Old

 An Adolescent in a Farm Family

 These events included moving to a new farm, enrolling in a different school, and attending my first funeral.
-For personal enjoyment, I played on a village baseball team and on an eighth-grade football team.
+For personal enjoyment, I played on a village baseball team and an eighth-grade football team.
 I also went to my first Halloween Party.

 As to the news in the paper, I can still remember the Milwaukee Braves winning its first World Series and the Russian launch of the first Sputnik satellite.